COP27 – UN Climate Change Conference 2022

 November 7-18, 2022

 Each year, a country representing a different region of the world takes over the presidency of the Conference of the Parties (COP).
-Egypt was selected for 2022 and will host the UN Climate Change Conference (COP 27) from November 7-18 in Sharm el-Sheikh, a remote resort town between the desert of the Sinai Peninsula and the Red Sea.
+Egypt was selected for 2022 and is hosting the UN Climate Change Conference (COP 27) from November 7-18 in Sharm el-Sheikh, a remote resort town between the desert of the Sinai Peninsula and the Red Sea.

 When Climate Justice Alliance (CJA) formed to create a new center of gravity in the climate movement, it was also due to the recognition that there was a need to strengthen democratic representation of frontline community leadership at national climate movement tables, as well as in international spaces such as the United Nations Climate Change conferences.